An Extended Closure Relation by LightGBM for Neutrino Radiation Transport in Core-collapse Supernovae: Method

 \subsection{Feature Engineering}

-The closure relation is originally meant to give high-order moments such as the Eddington tensor in terms of the lower-order moments like the energy density and flux.
+The closure relation is originally meant to give high-order moments such as the Eddington tensor in terms of lower-order moments like the energy density and flux.
 In our previous attempt to build a deep neural network to do this task, we realized that the lower-order moments are just not sufficient and added some other local features such as the matter velocity and its shear to the input.
 In this paper, we extend this idea.
-Thanks to the efficiency of LightGBM, we are able to incorporate much more information, some of them nonlocal.
+Thanks to the efficiency of LightGBM, we are able to incorporate much more information, some of which are non-local.
 It is true that the more model-specific information we employ, the less general the machine becomes, but the purpose of this paper is to construct a machine learning model that we can apply to the CCSN simulation with the truncated moment method.

 In providing a large number of features to the machine, we find feature engineering very important.
-By feature engineering, we mean finding better combinations of the original features, normalizing features and, if necessary, removing the basic features after using them for feature engineering.
+By feature engineering, we mean finding better combinations of the original features, normalizing features, and, if necessary, removing the basic features after using them for feature engineering.
 In principle, this process does not increase the information included in the original features.
 If the output depends on a function of rather involved combinations of these features, the machine may need a long time or even fail to train itself even if those features contain sufficient information.
 On the other hand, if the human knows a priori those combinations of the original features and teaches them to the machine, we can expect the training efficiency to be improved substantially.
-Unfortunately, we do not know what should be the best combinations.
+Unfortunately, we do not know what the best combinations should be.
 Thanks to the efficiency of LightGBM, we can try various combinations.
 The engineered features given below are indeed obtained that way.

-As mentioned above, we will incorporate nonlocal quantities to the input features.
-This is probably understandable if one recalls the fact that the radiative transfer is most difficult to treat in the semi-transparent region, where the mean free path of neutrino becomes comparable to the scale height of matter and the neutrino distribution is not determined locally indeed.
-It is noted that the basic features in Table 1 include the optical depth, which is nonlocal information.
-As explained below, we add more.
+As mentioned above, we will incorporate non-local quantities to the input features.
+This is probably understandable if one recalls the fact that the radiative transfer is most difficult to treat in the semi-transparent region, where the mean free path of neutrinos becomes comparable to the scale height of matter, and the neutrino distribution is indeed not determined locally.